hgcl/clara-le/pages/posts/the-guernsey-literary-and-potato-peel-pie-society.md

 In short, _The Guernsey Literary and Potato Peel Pie Society_ made me feel like I was part of a quirky, loving and caring community.
 And isn't that what everyone is looking for in the end?

-[^1]: Libby is a great library app, if you have a chance to use it!
+[^1]: Libby is a great library app, if you have the chance to try it!
 [^2]: Is this example too _me_-specific?
 This must be a universal feeling, no?